AngleProtocol/angle-docs/borrowing-module/README.md

 {% hint style="info" %}
 DAOs could leverage Angle token Reactors of the Angle Protocol to make a revenue out of their otherwise idle treasury assets.
 Learn more about it [here](../angle-borrowing-module/token-reactor.md).
 {% endhint %}

+## Audits

+The smart contracts of the Borrowing module have been audited by Chainsecurity.
+The code and audits have been published in [our dedicated repository](https://github.com/AngleProtocol/angle-borrow).
+They can also be accessed in the [Audits section](../resources/audits/) of this docs.